amenjalal94/amenjalal94.github.io/README.md

 <br />

-### General equilibrium effects of a billion trees: Evidence from a large-scale afforestation program in Pakistan
+### General equilibrium effects of a billion trees: Evidence from Pakistan
 (with [Veronica Salazar-Restrepo](https://www.lse.ac.uk/economics/people/research-students/veronica-salazar-restrepo))

 _Supported by the IGC_